LinusGro/MentorPi_ris/README.md

 # Testing
-If you successfully installed everything we can start testing.
+If you successfully installed everything and understood how the maze works we can start testing.

 ## Test Motor Functions
 The expansion board from Hiwonder controls all 4 wheels, the 2 PWM servos the camera is attached to and also allows for access to the IMU.